macio-matheus/computer-vision-caltech101/README.md

+# Computer vision

-# Classification of images with convolutional networks and date augmentation
+Classification of images with convolutional networks and date augmentation